daddel80/notepadpp-multireplace/README.md

 Initializes custom variables for use in various commands, extending beyond standard variables like `CNT`, `MATCH`, `CAP1`.
 These variables can carry the status of previous find-and-replace operations to subsequent ones.

-Custom variables maintain their values throughout a single Replace-All or within a list of multiple Replace operations.
-Thus, they can transfer values from one list entry to subsequent ones.
-They reset at the start of each new document in **'Replace All in All Open Documents'**.
+Custom variables persist from match to match within a single **'Replace All'** operation and can transfer values between list entries.
+Each new operation (**button click**) starts with a fresh state.
+In multi-file replacements, variables also reset at each **document switch**.

 **Init usage:** Can be used as an init entry (empty Find) to preload before replacements; not mandatory.
 See [Preload Variables and Helpers](#preload-variables-and-helpers) for workflow and examples.